The Odyssey (1968 miniseries): Fourth episode: Polyphemus and the gift of Aeolus

-Continuing the story, Ulysses arrives on the island of Aeolus and decides to venture alone.
-Entering a palace, Ulysses enters a huge and opulent banquet room filled with blue steam and "erotes" (flutist kids) playing various instruments and distributing wine.
+Continuing the story, Odysseus arrives on the island of Aeolus and decides to venture alone.
+Entering a palace, Odysseus finds himself in a huge and opulent banquet room filled with blue steam and "erotes" (flutist kids) playing various instruments and distributing wine.
 At the end of the room there was a large table full of all kinds of good things, with Aeolus seated in the center and his family at his sides: his wife Cyane, and their sons and daughters, whom he had married to each other to keep the family together.
 Aeolus is old and stout with silver hair, and asks the hero to eat with them, telling of his exploits of the Trojan war.
-Ulysses will stay to eat for several months, telling and repeating his stories about him several times, until he asks the god to let him go.
+Odysseus will stay to eat for several months, telling and repeating his stories about him several times, until he asks the god to let him go.
 Aeolus agrees and moreover decides to give him all the winds of Boreas and Leveche that dominate the world.
-First, however, he asks Ulysses if any gods persecute him, in which case he could not have given him his gift; Ulysses lies, keeping silent about the fact that Poseidon, after the episode of Polyphemus, is hostile to him.
-Aeolus, then, gathers all the winds and encloses them in a large sack made with the tanned skin of a ram, and gives them to Ulysses as long as he never opens the jar so as not to trigger a natural cataclysm.
-Ulysses promises and goes to the ship, to resume the voyage; thanks to the winds he would have reached Ithaca much earlier than expected.
-The companions, intrigued by the sack, believing that it contained riches, one day, just as the coasts of the much desired island are beginning to be glimpsed, open the bag while Ulysses was sleeping exhausted, being tossed back and forth across the Mediterranean Sea.
-Ulysses stops to reflect on his misfortunes, while the queen comments that after all he deserves all his troubles for not being vigilant and for having set himself against the gods, visiting unknown lands and disobeying the orders of friends with deception.
+First, however, he asks Odysseus if any gods persecute him, in which case he could not have given him his gift; Odysseus lies, keeping silent about the fact that Poseidon, after the episode of Polyphemus, is hostile to him.
+Aeolus, then, gathers all the winds and encloses them in a large sack made with the tanned skin of a ram, and gives them to Odysseus as long as he never opens the sack so as not to trigger a natural cataclysm.
+Odysseus promises and goes to the ship, to resume the voyage; thanks to the winds he would have reached Ithaca much earlier than expected.
+The companions, intrigued by the sack, believing that it contained riches, one day, just as the coasts of the much desired island are beginning to be glimpsed, open the bag while Odysseus was sleeping, exhausted, which results in his ship being tossed back and forth across the Mediterranean Sea.
+Odysseus stops to reflect on his misfortunes, while the queen comments that after all he deserves all his troubles for not being vigilant and for having set himself against the gods, visiting unknown lands and disobeying the orders of friendship with his deceptions.